Putin says Russia could help broker a deal between Iran and Israel

 “The strikes were carried out against military industries, not residential quarters,” Putin said.

 AP reporters have documented damage to residential buildings in Ukraine, most recently this week.
-On Wednesday, emergency workers pulled more bodies from the rubble of a nine-story Kyiv apartment building demolished by a Russian attack, raising the death toll from the strike on the capital to 28.
+On Wednesday, emergency workers pulled more bodies from the rubble of a nine-story Kyiv apartment building demolished by a Russian attack earlier this week, raising the death toll from the strike on the capital to 28.

 Putin vowed that Moscow will achieve its goal to “demilitarize” Ukraine.